axodotdev/cargo-dist/book/src/signing-and-attestation.md

 Although there are many ways to do code signing, this process is specifically concerned with ensuring [Windows SmartScreen](https://learn.microsoft.com/en-us/windows/security/operating-system-security/virus-and-threat-protection/microsoft-defender-smartscreen/) recognizes the authenticity of the signatures and doesn't prevent your users from running the application.
 Otherwise, any user who [downloads your application with a web browser](https://en.wikipedia.org/wiki/Mark_of_the_Web) will get a popup warning them against running it.
 (Alternative methods of downloading and installing, such as [cargo-dist's powershell installers](installers/powershell.md) do not trigger SmartScreen.)

 Windows code signing is done using essentially the same certificate infrastructure as HTTPS, just with stricter requirements on issuance and management of the private keys.
-In principle this means you can go to your favourite SSL/TLS Certificate vendor and ask for an EV Code Signing Certificate and follow the same process regardless of which vendor you picked. **However [as of July 2023](https://knowledge.digicert.com/alerts/code-signing-changes-in-2023), all the relevant kinds of code signing certificates can only be issued via hardware security modules (HSMs) like Yubikeys.** This poses a significant challenge for CI/CD pipelines, because you can't just plug a usb key into GitHub CI.
+In principle this means you can go to your favourite SSL/TLS Certificate vendor and ask for an EV Code Signing Certificate and follow the same process regardless of which vendor you picked. **However [as of July 2023](https://knowledge.digicert.com/alerts/code-signing-changes-in-2023), all the relevant kinds of code signing certificates can only be issued via hardware security modules (HSMs) like Yubikeys.** This poses a significant challenge for CI/CD pipelines, because you can't just plug a USB key into GitHub CI.

 Although this will hopefully improve in the future, for now this has resulted in a fragmented system where each certificate vendor has its own cloud signing service where they host the HSMs and you send them the things you want signed.
 As a result it's no longer possible to provide a reasonable *generic* Windows code signing workflow, so for now we've made ours specific to one vendor: [SSL.com](https://www.ssl.com/).

+Want support for another vendor?
+[Drop us a line](mailto:hello@axo.dev) or [file an issue](https://github.com/axodotdev/cargo-dist/issues).

 ### Quickstart